 Paschimottanasana or the Seated Forward Bend Pose is a classic stretching Hatha Yoga pose that concentrates on the back of your body.
 It is also called the Intense Dorsal Stretch.
 Do the pose in the mornings on an empty stomach.
 If you practice it in the evenings, make sure you had your meal 3-4 hours ago.
 After assuming the pose, try to hold it for 30 to 60 seconds.

-Benefits: The Seated Forward Bend Pose is a good stress reliever.
+Benefits: The Seated Forward Bend Pose is a good stress relief asana.
 It reduces fat in your abdomen, tones your shoulders, and stretches your hips.
 It calms your mind and reduces anger and irritability.
 It improves your flexibility and can increase height.
 The pose regulates blood pressure and enhances the functioning of the kidneys.

 To know more about the pose, click here: Paschimottanasana